 China accounts for 21% of the world’s population but only possesses 6% of the world’s freshwater.
-Rapid urbanization and industrialization have created enormous challenges to China’s water quality.
-The Chinese government’s recent increased focus on environmental protection has resulted in a revision to the Water Pollution Prevention and Control Law, which has resulted in substantial demand for water and wastewater treatment technology, as outlined in a study by the Wilson Center.
+Rapid urbanization and industrialization have created enormous challenges to China’s water quantity and quality.
+For this reason, there is substantial demand in China for recycling water technology.

 Municipal Wastewater Treatment